FREE CONSULTATION (314) 361-4300

 Sciatica cases can worsen quickly—and without the right legal help, you may be left without proper treatment or compensation.

-Sciatica is one of the most painful and disruptive nerve conditions a worker can suffer—and in many cases, it’s directly related to your job duties.
+Sciatica is one of the most painful and disruptive nerve conditions a person can suffer—and in many cases, it’s directly related to your job duties.
 If you’ve developed sciatic nerve pain after a work-related accident or due to repetitive strain, you may be entitled to workers’ compensation benefits under Missouri law.

 At the Law Office of James M. Hoffmann, we’ve helped injured Missouri workers recover millions in benefits, including those suffering from debilitating back and nerve injuries like sciatica.